KevinBatdorf/liquidslider/README.markdown

 Versions
 --------
+Version 1.2.4
+- Pushes new version # to jQuery repository.

 Version 1.2.3
 - Fixes a bug when using crosslinks on multible sliders wont apply the current class properly.